GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Improved Collision and Encounter options

 \section{Improved Collision and Encounter options}

-In section \ref{sect:closeEncounters} we describe an improved method to handle a large number of close encounters numerically in an N-body integrator.
-We also describe updates to the collision handling between particles and new diagnostic tools for keeping track of physical close encounters.
+In section \ref{sect:closeEncounters} we describe an improved method to handle a large number of close-encounters numerically in an $N$-body integrator.
+We also describe updates to the collision handling between particles and new diagnostic tools for keeping track of physical close-encounters.